Genetic Information Discrimination

 - 1996 Health Insurance Portability and Accountability Act (HIPAA)

 - Equal Employment Opportunity Commission of 1995

 All of these laws and orders work to protect you from your employer or insurance provider using the results of genetic testing to withhold certain benefits from you.

-In addition to not receiving the full terms and conditions, including benefits of employment, these laws protect you from discrimination in hiring, firing, pay, assignments, promotions, etc. You are also protected from harassment because of these conditions under the law, as well as retaliation for speaking up against such injustices.
+In addition to not receiving the full terms and conditions, including benefits of employment, these laws protect you from discrimination in hiring, firing, pay, assignments, promotions, etc. They also protect you from harassment, as well as retaliation for speaking up against such injustices.

 Your health should be your priority.
-But when you take proactive measures to be the healthiest you that you can be, and that is used against you, you deserve justice.
+But when you take proactive measures to be the healthiest you that you can be, and employers use that against you, you deserve justice.